pemar/Practical-Machine-Learnig/README.md

 Final Project

 ##Important!
-Please see the PDF file in case RMD file doesn't correctly the igmaes.
+Please see the PDF file in case RMD file doesn't correctly displays the images.
 Thank you.